In plain terms

 Regular tax may defer spread until sale (if qualifying), but often accelerates it at exercise.

-You compute tax two ways. regular and . and pay the higher amount.
+You compute tax two ways, regular and , and pay the higher amount.

 paid may create a minimum tax credit in future years, but the credit rules have limits and timing.